Understanding your health

 Acute phase (0 to 72 hours): PEACE

-Letter Principle Application to calf cramps
+Letter Principle Application for calf strain

-E Elevation Elevate the leg above the heart to reduce swelling.
+E Elevation Elevate the leg above the heart to reduce swelling

 C Compression Elastic bandage around the calf to control swelling